 - Last login about 2 years ago

-Join Couchsurfing to see David’s full profile.
+Join Couchsurfing to see joel’s full profile.
 It’s free!

 Why I’m on Couchsurfing

 For the opportunity to engage in free, creative inquiry.
 Discover more